Armidale Regional Council

 |Armidale Regional Council - All industries||2016||2011||Change|

-Analysis of the qualifications of the in the Armidale Regional Council in 2016 compared to New South Wales shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the in Armidale Regional Council in 2016 compared to New South Wales shows that there was a higher proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion with no formal qualifications.

-The major differences between the qualifications held by the workforce in the Armidale Regional Council and New South Wales were:
+The major differences between the qualifications held by the workforce of Armidale Regional Council and New South Wales were:

-- A larger percentage of local workers with Certificate III & IV Levels (19.7% compared to 18.7%)
+- A larger percentage of local workers with Certificate III & IV Level (19.7% compared to 18.7%)

-- A smaller percentage of local workers with Bachelor or Higher degrees (31.9% compared to 32.6%)
+- A smaller percentage of local workers with Bachelor or Higher degree (31.9% compared to 32.6%)

-- Bachelor or Higher degrees (+656 local workers)
+- Bachelor or Higher degree (+656 local workers)

-- Advanced Diploma or Diplomas (+87 local workers)
+- Advanced Diploma or Diploma (+87 local workers)